Five reasons to pursue a master’s degree in data science

 A master’s program in data science can provide much more than a core group of skills.
 You should also gain meaningful experiences that will truly demonstrate the impact you can make through data science.

-The School of Applied Computational Sciences offers two master’s degrees—M.S.
-Data Science and M.S.
-Biomedical Data Science.
-Explore these programs and see how they can launch your career.
+The School of Applied Computational Sciences at Meharry Medical Colleges offers an online M.S. in Data Science and M.S. in Biomedical Data Science.

 Do you have questions about our programs?
 Contact an enrollment advisor at firstname.lastname@example.org.